aaaahn/dialsim/cypress/README.md

   Default Values Test
-    ✓ solving with default inputs should result in avg clearance of 237.2 and avg concentrate of 53.06 (618ms)
+    ✓ solving with default inputs should result in avg clearance of 237.2 and avg concentrate of 51.62 (654ms)

   Duration Test
-    ✓ solving with duration of 3.0 hours should result in time avg concentrate of 57.19 (875ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 50.96 (841ms) ✓ solving with duration of 4.0 hours should result in time avg concentrate of 46.29 (854ms)
+    ✓ solving with duration of 3.0 hours should result in time avg concentrate of 55.89 (1057ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 49.21 (1122ms) ✓ solving with duration of 4.0 hours should result in time avg concentrate of 44.30 (1174ms)

   Hematocrit Test
-    ✓ hematocrit of 30 should result in average clearance of 235.1 and time avg concentrate of 53.48 (532ms)
+    ✓ hematocrit of 30 should result in average clearance of 235.1 and time avg concentrate of 52.00 (784ms) ✓ hematocrit of 40 should result in average clearance of 234.4 and time avg concentrate of 52.13 (744ms)

   Additional UF Test
-    ✓ additional UF of 23 should result in avg clearance of 240.0 and time avg concentrate of 52.63 (659ms) ✓ additional UF of 30 should result in avg clearance of 241.3 and time avg concentrate of 52.43 (784ms)
+    ✓ additional UF of 23 should result in avg clearance of 240.0 and time avg concentrate of 51.13 (932ms) ✓ additional UF of 30 should result in avg clearance of 241.3 and time avg concentrate of 50.90 (893ms)

   Fluid Gain Test
-    ✓ fluid gain of 2 should result in avg clearance of 247.7 and time avg concentrate of 51.43 (706ms) ✓ fluid gain of 3 should result in avg clearance of 253.0 and time avg concentrate of 50.56 (705ms) ✓ fluid gain of 4 should result in avg clearance of 258.2 and time avg concentrate of 49.64 (706ms)
+    ✓ fluid gain of 2 should result in avg clearance of 247.7 and time avg concentrate of 49.74 (837ms) ✓ fluid gain of 3 should result in avg clearance of 253.0 and time avg concentrate of 48.86 (982ms) ✓ fluid gain of 4 should result in avg clearance of 258.2 and time avg concentrate of 48.01 (861ms)

-  Volume of Distribution Test
+  Volume of Distribution Test, Model Type 1Comp
-    ✓ volume of distribution of 20 should result in time avg concentrate value of 65.98 (640ms) ✓ volume of distribution of 30 should result in time avg concentrate value of 55.76 (648ms) ✓ volume of distribution of 40 should result in time avg concentrate value of 52.27 (649ms) ✓ volume of distribution of 50 should result in time avg concentrate value of 50.42 (630ms)
+    ✓ under model 1comp, vod of 20 should result in time avg concentrate value of 66.04 (986ms) ✓ under model 1comp, vod of 30 should result in time avg concentrate value of 55.85 (733ms) ✓ under model 1comp, vod of 40 should result in time avg concentrate value of 52.08 (887ms) ✓ under model 1comp, vod of 50 should result in time avg concentrate value of 50.30 (707ms)

   Debug Mode Test
-    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (224ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (278ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (201ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (273ms)

+  Protein Binding Test, Under Solute Type of Plasma
+    ✓ protein binding of 10 should result in avg clearance of 221.7 and TAC of 54.59 (737ms) ✓ protein binding of 20 should result in avg clearance of 204.5 and TAC of 58.51 (1017ms) ✓ protein binding of 30 should result in avg clearance of 185.5 and TAC of 63.74 (1116ms)

-  16 passing (11s)
+  20 passing (18s)

   (Results)

   ┌────────────────────────────────────────────────────────────────────────────────────────────────┐
-  │ Tests:        16                                                                               │
+  │ Tests:        20                                                                               │
-  │ Passing:      16                                                                               │
+  │ Passing:      20                                                                               │
   │ Failing:      0                                                                                │
   │ Pending:      0                                                                                │
   │ Skipped:      0                                                                                │
   │ Screenshots:  0                                                                                │
   │ Video:        false                                                                            │
-  │ Duration:     11 seconds                                                                       │
+  │ Duration:     17 seconds                                                                       │
   │ Spec Ran:     spec.cy.js                                                                       │
   └────────────────────────────────────────────────────────────────────────────────────────────────┘